-This article is the second of a 4-part series about the different types of salespeople.
+This article is the first of a 4-part series about the different types of salespeople.
 In a world of so much information, so many tips and strategies about selling, it’s crucial to understand your unique shape and make-up as a person.

 If you can do so, you’ll be clear about how you can grow and develop, and avoid the fads and stop chasing trends that don’t make sense for yourself.